dasch-swiss/dsp-api/docs/rst/knora-api-server/development/overview.rst

 * `Apache Jena`_, which is `free software`_.
 Knora comes bundled with Jena and with its standalone SPARQL server, Fuseki.

+See the chapters on :ref:`starting-fuseki-2` and :ref:`starting-graphdb-se-7` for more details.

 SIPI
 ----

 Build SIPI Docker Image
 ^^^^^^^^^^^^^^^^^^^^^^^